 We can learn from how Churchill delegated during tough times, as you lead your agency today.
-These delegation lessons (and all of the quotes) come from Erik Larson’s excellent new WWII biography, The Splendid and the Vile (2020).
+These delegation lessons (and all of the quotes) come from Erik Larson’s excellent WWII biography, The Splendid and the Vile: A Saga of Churchill, Family, and Defiance During the Blitz.
 Churchill wasn’t a role model in every way—some of the tips come from those around him, and some of his lessons are what not to do—but he’s especially relevant today.

 In an uncertain world, it’s tempting to try to do everything yourself.
 You must step up to lead—yet delegation advice is all the more important now.
 Let’s explore 7 delegation tips I drew from the bestselling book, as they apply to you and your agency.

 #1: Choose the right people.

 Accept that you don’t need all the answers yourself:

 “[T]o the dismay of fire inspectors who later deemed it a ‘grave fire risk,’ he ordered [a home cinema] installed at Chequers.
 [Max] Beaverbrook arranged it, and made sure Churchill received the latest movies and newsreels.
 ‘Max knows how to do these things,’ Churchill said.
 ‘I do not.’“